shahzaman900/Test-driven-development/README.md

 ## Getting Started <a name="getting-started"></a>

-To get started with the School library, follow the steps below:
+To get started with the TDD, follow the steps below:

 ### Prerequisites